-This dialog box enables you to modify runtime settings in the scripts in the test.
+This dialog box enables you to modify the runtime settings of the test scripts.

-To access On the ALM sidebar, under Testing , select Test Plan .
-2. Right-click a performance test in the test plan tree and select Edit Test .
-3. In the Workload tab, select a Vuser group and click Edit Runtime Settings .
-Important information If you do not edit the runtime settings, the script runs using the default runtime settings, or the last saved runtime settings if the script was recorded in VuGen.
-Relevant tasks "How to Configure Runtime Settings" on page 310 See also " Script Runtime Settings Overview" on page 310 HP Virtual User Generator User Guide
+To access On the ALM sidebar, under Testing, select Test Plan.
+Right-click a performance test in the test plan tree and select Edit Test.
+In the Workload tab, select a Vuser group and click Edit Runtime Settings Important information If you do not edit the runtime settings, the script runs using the default runtime settings, or the last saved runtime settings if the script was recorded in VuGen.
+Relevant tasks "How to Configure Runtime Settings" on page 318 See also " Script Runtime Settings Overview" on page 318 HP Virtual User Generator User Guide

-Edit Run Logic Settings
+Run Logic Settings